linl33/bohemia/guide/guide.md

 - Click the three dots in the upper-right hand corner
 - Select "General Settings"
 - Click "Server"
-- Change the server URL to http://data-management.local:8080/ODKAggregate
+- Change the server URL to http://ec2-18-191-189-92.us-east-2.compute.amazonaws.com:8080/ODKAggregate
 - Set the credentials to `odk_prod` (user) and `data` (password)

 ## Synchronizing OpenHDS Mobile

 - First, one must prepare the data on the server to be synced to the tablet:
-  - Take the following steps in the web interface of the OpenHDS server:
+  - Take the following steps in the web interface of the OpenHDS server at http://ec2-18-191-189-92.us-east-2.compute.amazonaws.com:8080/openhds
-    - Log in as admin to open OpenHDS Server
+    - Log in as admin/test to open OpenHDS Server
+    - The next section may not be necessary:
+        - Click on menu item "Configuration" - User management
+          - Create a user named "data" (password: "data") with all roles
+          - Log out
+          - Log in as data/data
     - Click on menu item "Utility Routines" - Round codes
-      - Create the round (0 = baseline, 1 = first follow-up, etc.)
+      - Create the round (0 = baseline, 1 = first follow-up, etc.).
+Doing 0 and 1 for now.
+      - Set dates (did 23-07-2019 until 31-08-2019)
+      - Click "Create"
     - Click on the menu item "Utility" - Tasks
-      - In the field Round number, enter the number of the round just created and click on "Start Visit Task".
-Wait until you see that the task is ended
+      - In the field Round number, enter the number of the round just created (0) and click on "Start Visit Task".
+Wait until you see that the task is ended (ie, the table below should have both a header row and a data row)
+      - Now click on the "Start Individual Task" button (not working: and wait for the table to populate accordingly)
+      - Now click on the "Start Location Task" button (not working: and wait for the table to populate accordingly)
+      - Now click on the "Start Relationship Task" button (not working: and wait for the table to populate accordingly)
+      - Finally, click on the "Start Social Group Task" button (not working: and wait for the table to populate accordingly)

+- Log into OpenHDS Mobile via the Supervisor log-in with credentials: admin/test
+- Click "Sync Database", "Sync Field Workers", "Sync Extra Forms"
+- In "Show Stats", everything should be green

+## Synchronizing ODKCollect

+- In ODKCollect, select "Get Blank Form"
+- Select all the forms we want.
+Click "Get Selected"

+# Field-worker instructions

+This is the end of the admin's guide.
+The fieldworker's guide is available at...